prajwalnikam7131/SatyVista-Book-Your-Hotel/README.md

+# StayVista
+StayVista is a hotel booking web application built using modern web technologies.
+This project follows the MVC (Model-View-Controller) framework and includes CRUD operations for managing hotels and reviews.

 ## Live demo

 > Note: Please be patient while the website is loading.

 you can view the live version of the project  [here](https://satyvista-book-your-hotel.onrender.com/listings)

-# StayVista

-StayVista is a hotel booking web application built using modern web technologies.
-This project follows the MVC (Model-View-Controller) framework and includes CRUD operations for managing hotels and reviews.

-## Live Demo

-You can view the live version of the project [here](https://satyvista-book-your-hotel.onrender.com/listings)

 ## Why did I choose the name StayVista ?